whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/01-introduction/01-00-introduction.md

 - Understand the concept of programming
 - Know the tools needed for computer programming
 - Learn the basics of p5.js
-- Set up a development environment for programming